cid-chen/react-mvvm-component/README.md

 High readability and easy maintenance for building more elegant, stable React applications.
 <br/><br/>

-## MVVM component is still a function component !
+## MVVM component is still a React function component !

 MVVM component is not intended to replace existing tools, but rather to extend or **enhance their functionality** with a complementary architectural pattern that may be more suitable in certain scenarios.